 Dr. Lynn has published more than 250 professional articles, and her dozen books include The Handbook for Mortals, a guide for the public; The Common Sense Guide to Improving Palliative Care, an instruction manual for clinicians and managers seeking to improve quality; and Sick to Death and Not Going to Take it Any More!, an action guide for policymakers and advocates.
 She has also authored amicus briefs for key appellate court cases and has been often interviewed by reporters.
 She is a member of the Institute of Medicine and of the National Academy of Social Insurance, a fellow of the American Geriatrics Society and The Hastings Center, and a master of the American College of Physicians.

-Jan was proud to serve as Minnesota’s Commissioner of Health from 1999-2003, and in that capacity led one of the top public health agencies in the country.
-Building on her state service, she was a senior program officer for the Robert Wood Johnson Foundation in Princeton, N.J., where she helped develop initiatives to strengthen the nation’s public health system.
+Ms. Malcolm served as Minnesota’s Commissioner of Health from 1999 – 2003, and in that capacity led one of the top public health agencies in the country.
+Following her state service, she was a senior program officer for the Robert Wood Johnson Foundation in Princeton, N.J., where she helped develop initiatives to strengthen the nation’s public health system.

 Dr. Diane Meier is Director of the Center to Advance Palliative Care, a national initiative of the Robert Wood Johnson Foundation, devoted to increasing the number of hospital and nursing home based palliative care programs in the United States.
 She is also Director of the Lilian and Benjamin Hertzberg Palliative Care Institute; Professor of Geriatrics and Internal Medicine; Catherine Gaisman Professor of Medical Ethics; and Chief of the Division of Geriatrics for the Department of Medicine, at the Mount Sinai School of Medicine (NY).